poenneby/practical-clojure-persistence/README.md

 ### Load the monument data

-Head over to the **load-monuments** project to load the complete set of monuments data:
+Clone the **load-monuments** project and follow the instructions to load the complete set of monuments data:

 ```
 git clone https://github.com/poenneby/load-monuments